Punk rock: Pop-punk and mainstream success

 Late 1970s punk music was anti-conformity and anti-mainstream and achieved limited commercial success.
 By the 1990s, punk rock was sufficiently ingrained in Western culture that punk trappings were often used to market highly commercial bands as "rebels".
 Marketers capitalized on the style and hipness of punk rock to such an extent that a 1993 ad campaign for an automobile, the Subaru Impreza, claimed that the car was "like punk rock".

 In 1993, California's Green Day and Bad Religion were both signed to major labels.
 The next year, Green Day put out Dookie, which sold nine million albums in the United States in just over two years.
 Bad Religion's Stranger Than Fiction was certified gold.
 Other California punk bands on the independent label Epitaph, run by Bad Religion guitarist Brett Gurewitz, also began achieving mainstream popularity.
 In 1994, Epitaph released Let's Go by Rancid, Punk in Drublic by NOFX, and Smash by the Offspring, each eventually certified gold or better.
 That June, Green Day's "Longview" reached number one on Billboards Modern Rock Tracks chart and became a top forty airplay hit, arguably the first ever American punk song to do so; just one month later, the Offspring's "Come Out and Play" followed suit.
 MTV and radio stations such as Los Angeles' KROQ-FM played a major role in these bands' crossover success, though NOFX refused to let MTV air its videos.

-Following the lead Boston's Mighty Mighty Bosstones and Anaheim's No Doubt, ska punk and ska-core became widely popular in the mid-1990s. ...And Out Come the Wolves, the 1995 album by Rancid became the first record in the ska revival to be certified gold; (Note: ...
+Following the lead of Boston's Mighty Mighty Bosstones and Anaheim's No Doubt, ska punk and ska-core became widely popular in the mid-late 1990s. ...And Out Come the Wolves, the 1995 album by Rancid became the first record in the ska revival to be certified gold; (Note: ...
 And Out Come the Wolves was certified gold in January 1996.
 Let's Go, Rancid's previous album, received gold certification in July 2000.)
 Sublime's self-titled 1996 album was certified platinum early in 1997.
 In Australia, two popular groups, skatecore band Frenzal Rhomb and pop-punk act Bodyjar, also established followings in Japan.

 Green Day and Dookies enormous sales paved the way for a host of bankable North American pop-punk bands in the following decade.
 With punk rock's renewed visibility came concerns among some in the punk community that the music was being co-opted by the mainstream.
 They argued that by signing to major labels and appearing on MTV, punk bands like Green Day were buying into a system that punk was created to challenge.
 Such controversies have been part of the punk culture since 1977 when the Clash were widely accused of "selling out" for signing with CBS Records.
 The Vans Warped Tour and the mall chain store Hot Topic brought punk even further into the U.S. mainstream.